5 examples of account based marketing done right

 5. GumGum (again)

-Closing out the list, we’re back to GumGum.
-It seems they’re pretty good at account based marketing!
+After closing out the list, we’re back at GumGum.
+They seem pretty good at account-based marketing!

-This final example illustrates the concept of, “Fake it ‘til you make it.”
-GumGum created an ingenious and effective marketing product for various Clorox brands, then brought it to Clorox’s annual iConnect conference to show it off.
+This final example illustrates the concept of “Fake it ‘til you make it.”
+GumGum created an ingenious and effective marketing product for various Clorox brands and then showed it off at Clorox’s annual iConnect conference.

 The product was temporary tattoos that had augmented reality functionality.
 For instance, the tattoo they designed for the Burt’s Bees brand would turn into an animated, hovering 3-D honey bee if you viewed it through GumGum’s app.

-Needless to say, the tattoos were a big hit, and helped GumGum start conversations about the emerging computer vision technologies they specialize in.
+The tattoos were a big hit and helped GumGum start conversations about the emerging computer vision technologies they specialize in.
 More than 200 conference attendees downloaded the GumGum app that year.

 Conclusion

-With ABM, you’re always going to be reinventing the wheel a bit whenever you gear up to engage with a new prospect.
+With ABM, you’ll always be reinventing the wheel a bit whenever you gear up to engage with a new prospect.
 It’s important to treat every prospect as a clean slate and build your campaign from the ground up.
-It’s all too easy to start repurposing your old content and ideas, and pretty soon you’re just back to doing traditional marketing.
+It’s all too easy to start repurposing your old content and ideas, and pretty soon, you’re just back to doing traditional marketing.